The Privacy Amendment (Notifiable Data Breaches) Act 2017 came into being recently.

 Once the immediate steps are taken to mitigate the risks associated with the breach, agencies and organisations need to take the time to investigate the cause and consider whether to review the existing prevention plan or, if there is no plan in place, develop one.

 A prevention plan should suggest actions that are proportionate to the significance of the breach, and whether it was a systemic breach or an isolated event.

 This plan may include: a review of employee selection and training practices

-- What, you don’t vet staff in any substantial way (a referee check does not equal vetting, BTW)?
+- What, you don’t vet staff in any substantial way (a referee check or police check is sufficient now-a-days)?

 - What, you never asked about their unintentional or intentional security breaches in the past?

-- What, you never asked about their alcohol or gambling situation which made them vulnerable to coercion?
+- What, you never asked about their illegal drugs, alcohol or gambling situation which made them vulnerable to coercion?

 - What, you never asked about their untreated mental health condition which made them seriously unreliable?

 - What, you never thought to question the string of obvious illegal acts, which didn’t show up on the Police check?